The Holy Modal Rounders: Psychedelic folk era

 After leaving the Fugs and the Holy Modal Rounders, Stampfel decided to form a rock band with his girlfriend Antonia.
 Although Antonia did not play any instruments, she and Stampfel began a fruitful songwriting partnership during this time.
 An early attempt at Stampfel's rock band included Stampfel, Antonia, Sam Shepard, Nancy Jeffries, and Bill Barth.
 Shepard was already a noted playwright when Stampfel met him in September 1966.
-This lineup never played live but Jeffries and Barth stayed with Stampfel and Antonia for a few weeks before they moved into Luke Faust's building.
+Jeffries and Barth stayed with Stampfel and Antonia for a few weeks before they moved into Luke Faust's building.
 Faust, Barth, and Jeffries went on to form the Insect Trust with Robert Palmer and Trevor Koehler circa 1966.
 By 1967, Stampfel's rock band, now called the Moray Eels, had a new lineup of Stampfel, Antonia, Shepard on drums, keyboardist Richard Tyler (then on bass), and Dave Levi on guitar.

 In June 1967, Stampfel and Weber briefly reunited at the behest of ESP-Disk founder Bernard Stollman to record another Holy Modal Rounders album.
 Released the same year, Indian War Whoop also included contributions from Shepard and keyboardist (and ex-member of the Fugs) Lee Crabtree.
 A departure from the old-time music Stampfel and Weber had previously played, Mark Deming of AllMusic retrospectively wrote that "even by the standards of The Holy Modal Rounders' first two albums, 1967's Indian War Whoop is a thoroughly bizarre listening experience" with "neo-psychedelic fiddle-and-guitar freakouts and free-form (and often radically altered) interpretations of traditional folk tunes."